Test Suites as a Source of Training Data for Static Analysis Alert Classifiers

 This post was co-written by Zachary Kurtz and Will Snavely.

-Numerous tools exists to help detect flaws in code.
+Numerous tools exist to help detect flaws in code.
 Some of these are called flaw-finding static analysis (FFSA) tools because they identify flaws by analyzing code without running it.
 Typical output of an FFSA tool includes a list of alerts for specific lines of code with suspected flaws.
 This blog post presents our initial work on applying static analysis test suites in a novel way by automatically generating a large amount of labeled data for a wide variety of code flaws to jump-start static analysis alert classifiers (SAACs).
 SAACs are designed to automatically estimate the likelihood that any given alert indicates a genuine flaw.

 A common problem with FFSA tools is when they issue a large number of false positive alerts, or alerts that do not indicate a genuine code flaw.
 Manually sorting through a large number of false positive alerts in search of a few crucial code flaws is tedious, error-prone, and expensive.
 These problems motivated us to work on SAACs.